HyzamAli/FirebaseChat/README.md

   - When prompted to overwrite index.ts, select no

 ***Note***
+- 🚧 🚧 Work in Progress - Some features may not work 🚧 🚧
-Cloud Functions requires Firebase Blaze plan for your project, to know more, visit [Firebase Pricing](https://firebase.google.com/pricing)
+- Cloud Functions requires Firebase Blaze plan for your project, to know more, visit [Firebase Pricing](https://firebase.google.com/pricing)